Rejoice-Okafor/Secure-Cloud-Architecture/README.md

 # Secure Cloud Architecture for Azure Web Applications

-This project demonstrates a secure cloud-native architecture for hosting web applications in Microsoft Azure.
-It follows the principles of Zero Trust, least privilege access, and identity-based security using Microsoft’s ecosystem.
+This project demonstrates a secure cloud-native architecture for the secure deployment of a mobile application using Microsoft security solutions.
+It follows the principles of Zero Trust, least privilege access, defense in depth and identity-based security.

 ## Prerequisites